skillrepos/containers/README.md

 🌟  Enabled addons: default-storageclass, storage-provisioner 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default

-## Enable a local insecure registry to store images in

-3. Enable an addon for minikube to provide a local registry to temporarily store images

-    - Run the following command in the codespace's terminal:

-      ```bash
-      minikube addons enable registry
-      ```

-    - The output should look similar to the following:

   ```console
    💡  registry is an addon maintained by Google.
 For any concerns contact minikube on GitHub.